Bastion (video game): Gameplay

 The Kid fights in a floating, grassy ruin, aiming a bow at a monster.
-The interface shows the player's health, experience, collected fragments, selected weapons and special skill, and number of health and black tonics.
+The interface shows the player's health, experience, fragments, selected weapons and special skill, and number of health and black tonics.

 Bastion is an action role-playing game with a level structure.
 The player character, "the Kid", moves through floating, fantasy-themed environments that form paths as the player approaches the edge.
 Levels consist of a single plane, and are viewed isometrically.
 They are filled with enemies of various types, which attempt to harm the Kid.
 The Kid carries two weapons, which may be selected from the choices available to the player at specific locations called arsenals.
 The Kid also has the ability to perform a special attack.
 Weapons and special attacks must be acquired before they can be used.
-There are a limited number of special attacks that the player can perform at any time, represented by "black tonics" that can be found in the levels or dropped from enemies.
+There are a limited number of special attacks that the player can perform at any time, represented by "black tonics" which can be found in the levels or dropped from enemies.
 Special attacks may be used a total of three times.
 This maximum number of uses can be increased in the Distillery.
 The Kid's health is represented by a health bar, which can be replenished with "health tonics".
 Like black tonics, the Kid can only carry a certain number of health tonics at a time, and can replenish them by finding more in the levels.

 Levels contain many different environment types, including cities, forests, and bogs.
 At the end of most levels, the player collects an item called a core or a shard; occasionally, the level begins to disintegrate once the Kid takes the item, forcing him to hastily retreat.
 As the player progresses through the levels, a voice narrates their actions.
 This narration gives scripted plot information as well as dynamic comments, such as on the player's skill with a weapon or performance while fighting enemies.